India and the Geopolitics of the Indian Ocean

 Alliances with Asian nations

-Any type of closer cooperation with other Asian nations has to deal with the fact all are attempting to attract foreign investment, much of it from multinational companies diversifying away from China.
+Any type of closer cooperation with other Asian nations has to deal with the fact that China is the largest trading partner of almost all Asian countries.
+All are attempting to attract foreign investment, much of it from multinational companies diversifying away from China.
+Countries in East Asia are forming stronger economic and military links because of fear of Chinese dominance.
 Stronger economic and security aimed at China may be possible in the future.

 For some historical background, see